-Illegal parking around grade schools causes congestion and visual obstructions that make it hard for other drivers to see pedestrians, especially children, crossing the street.
-Illegal parking around post-secondary institutions can be a safety hazard or an unreasonable disruption to the residents living in the area.
+Illegal parking around schools causes congestion and visual obstructions that make it hard for drivers to see pedestrians, especially children, crossing the street.
+Illegal parking around school areas can be a safety hazard and can create unreasonable disruption to the residents living in the area.

 To help prevent problems around schools, the Edmonton Police Service and Parking Enforcement Officers work together to ensure students, parents and staff members of local schools know where to park safely and legally.